Get started

 If you’re asked to enter an account password and Secret Key when you accept the invitation to join your team, wait 30 minutes and try again.

-Get help if you’re having trouble unlocking 1Password with Okta.
+Get help if you’re having trouble unlocking 1Password with SSO.

 Still need help?